-ANAHOLA, Kauai — The suspicious deaths of three Hawaiian monk seals on Kauai beaches — including one that officials believe was shot and another beaten — late last year highlight the dangers threatening the recovery of the endangered species.
+ANAHOLA, Kauai — The suspicious deaths of three Hawaiian monk seals on Kauai beaches — including one that officials believe was shot — late last year highlight the dangers threatening the recovery of the endangered species.

 While the recent deaths remain under investigation, a new study found that human activity ranging from deliberate killings to fishing hooks was to blame for more than half of all known seal deaths in the islands over the past quarter century.

-The first seal was found dead with apparent gunshot wounds in September while the second was believed to have been beaten to death in November, according to information from the National Oceanic and Atmospheric Administration.
+The first seal was found dead with apparent gunshot wounds in September, according to information from the National Oceanic and Atmospheric Administration.

 The third was found on Dec.
 2 in the same area as the other two near Kauai’s Anahola Beach Park.